KevinWMatthews/hello-world/README.md

 hello-world
 ===========

-Following the GitHub Hello World tutorial
+Following the GitHub "Hello World" tutorial.
+Learning how to:
+  Create and resolve issues